jamesallen0351/individual-project/README.md

 - Impact of alternative fuel sources / wind / water / sun / electric ?

-# What is my goal?
+## What is my goal?
+- Find annual co2 data
-- Find drivers for co2 emissions
+- Measure annual co2 emissions
 - Increases / Decreases
 - Relation or direct relation
 - Use these drivers to predict future co2 emissions by country